-Download our flyer here and help spread the word by giving it out to your friends and family!
+Download the Fall 2014 flyer here and help spread the word by giving it out to your friends and family.

 If you have limited mobility and cannot pick up and plant your tree, we are offering a free delivery and planting service.
 There are a limited number of slots available for this service, dependent upon funding, so you are not guaranteed a spot if you apply.
 Applicants who receive the free delivery and planting service who are subsequently found to be fraudulent will be billed $65 for each tree that was delivered and planted.
 In addition, you are responsible for all care of the tree after it has been planted.
 This includes watering the tree 20 gallons every week from April through November of the first two years after planting, mulching the tree twice a year throughout its lifetime, pruning the tree when appropriate, and removal of the tree if needed.
 Contact us at email@example.com for more information about this program.